 Easy implementation.
 The team could set up granular surveys in no time, getting real-time results to feedback back into feature iterations.

 Customer feedback is important, so make sure you are getting quality feedback regularly.
+Tools like airfocus Portal and AI Assist, can make collecting and analyzing feedback much easier and less time-consuming.

 Rounding off our list of product management case studies, we’re back to the story of an airfocus client and what other teams can learn from them.